enoch-aik/enoch-aik/README.md

 <h2 align="center">Hi there! 👋
 <br>
-My name is Enoch, I am Software Developer with interest in Mobile-app development and Web3 technologies</h2>
+My name is Enoch, I am Software Engineer with interest in Mobile-app development and Web3 technologies</h2>

 <h2 align="center">Languages and Tools:</h2>